franchsli/whatsapp_clone_django/README.md

 - Check why request.user.has_photo returns value but (in view) user_instance.has_photo returns False.
 - When scroll to bottom doesn't scroll to the botom anymore:
   - **THIS IS WHAT I THINK IT HAPPENS**:
-    The chat gets displayed but somehow the read more script doesn't finished running. but i don't know whats happening.
-When the read more isn't in the 'scroll view' (user can't see it) the scroll_to_bottom runs as expected....
+    The chat gets displayed but somehow scroll_to_bottom doesn't work as expected.
+    There's two approaches:
+    - I think is because the images in the chat load with delay:
+      1. All the messages (text) loads
+      2. scroll_to_botom executes.
+      3. The high resolution images load, 'lengthening' the space used by the messages, giving the effect that it has not been completely scrolled.

     - I think is because the readmore height isn't kept in count when scrolling.

 **REFERENCE**: